People of PLS

 What advice would you give to a new employee at the Lab?

-What do you like about working at the Lab?
+What do you like about your job and/or about working at the Lab?

 What do your day-to-day work activities include?